Sleeping/Napping in Your Car Safely

-Although we are all still in the midst of the COVID-19 pandemic, the Hypersomnia Foundation (HF) has continued to provide information, resources, and support to the rare sleep disorder community.
-Now more than ever, we are grateful to be able to stay in touch with our community through social media, SomnusNooze, email, and most recently, with a virtual educational event.
-The all-volunteer HF Board, which has always worked remotely, continues their efforts to support our community, especially in these uncertain times.
+Although we are all still in the midst of the COVID-19 pandemic, the Hypersomnia Foundation (HF) continues to provide information, resources, and support to the rare sleep disorder community through our website, social media, email, and our SomnusNooze e-newsletter.

 Over the past months, we have accomplished the following: